mihirchronicles/mihirchronicles.github.io/content/notes/on-rigorous-thinking.md

 Selective skepticism and sound reasoning can eliminate all prejudices in necessary situations.

-> There are in fact two things: science and opinion; the former begets knowledge, the latter ignorance. — Hippocrates
+> There are in fact two things: science and opinion; the former begets knowledge, the latter ignorance. - Hippocrates

 > It does not make any difference how beautiful your guess is.
-It does not make any difference how smart you are, who made the guess, or what his name is—if it disagrees with experiment it is wrong. — Richard Feynman
+It does not make any difference how smart you are, who made the guess, or what his name is-if it disagrees with experiment it is wrong. - Richard Feynman

-> Sit down before facts like a child, and be prepared to give up every preconceived Notion, follow humbly wherever and to whatever abysses Nature leads, or shall learn nothing. — Thomas Henry Huxley
+> Sit down before facts like a child, and be prepared to give up every preconceived Notion, follow humbly wherever and to whatever abysses Nature leads, or shall learn nothing. - Thomas Henry Huxley

 ## Avoid tribes